 1. When can I become a participant in the Plan?
+1

-1 2.
-What are the eligibility requirements for our Plan?
+2. What are the eligibility requirements for our Plan?
+1

 3. When is my entry date?
+1

 4. Are there any employees who are not eligible?
+1

 5. What must I do to enroll in the Plan?
+2

+II

-II OPERATION
+OPERATION

 1. How does this Plan operate?
-2 ---- ----------------------------- ---
+2

 III CONTRIBUTIONS

 1. How much of my pay may the Employer redirect?
-2 2.
-How much will the Employer contribute each year?
-2 3.
-What happens to contributions made to the Plan?
-2 4.
-When must I decide which accounts I want to use?
-2 5.
-When is the election period for our Plan?
-2 6.
-May I change my elections during the Plan Year?
-2 7.
-May I make new elections in future Plan Years?
+2

+2. What happens to contributions made to the Plan?

+3. When must I decide which accounts I want to use?

+4. When is the election period for our Plan?

+5. May I change my elections during the Plan Year?
+2

+6. May I make new elections in future Plan Years?
 3

-BENEFITS
+IV BENEFITS

-1. Health Flexible Spending Account 3 2.
-Dependent Care Flexible Spending Account 4 3.
-Premium Expense Account 4 4.
-May I direct Plan contributions to my Health Savings Account?
+1. Health Flexible Spending Account

+2. Dependent Care Flexible Spending Account

+3. Premium Expense Account 4

+V BENEFIT PAYMENTS

+1. When will I receive payments from my accounts?
 5

-V BENEFIT PAYMENTS

-1. When will I receive payments from my accounts? .
-5 2.
-What happens if I don't spend all Plan contributions during the Plan Year? .
-5 3.
-Family and Medical Leave Act (FMLA) .
-5 4.
-Uniformed Services Employment and Reemployment Rights Act (USERRA) .
-5 5.
-What happens if I terminate employment? .
-5 6.
-Will my Social Security benefits be affected? .
+2. What happens if I don't spend all Plan contributions during the Plan Year?

+3. Family and Medical Leave Act (FMLA) 5

+4. Uniformed Services Employment and Reemployment Rights Act (USERRA) 5

+5. What happens if I terminate employment?
+5

+6. Will my Social Security benefits be affected?
 6

-HIGHLY COMPENSATED AND KEY EMPLOYEES
+VI HIGHLY COMPENSATED AND KEY EMPLOYEES

 1. Do limitations apply to highly compensated employees?
-6 ---------------------------------------------------------- ---
+6

+VII PLANACCOUNTING

-VII PLAN ACCOUNTING
+PLAN ACCOUNTING

 1. Periodic Statements 6